What happens at a possession hearing

 what you have done to pay back the missed payments

-how much you can pay on top of your normal rent until the arrears are cleared
+how much you can pay each month to clear the arrears

 The hearing will only last about 10 minutes.